 - To promote participants’ role as agents of change within Higher Education Institutions.

-Participants will be asked to critically and actively engage with the content previously produced by the BRIDGES consortium, and to develop a group project which would further develop some aspects of the Summer School curriculum.
-Each group working on a project will be accompanied by local PAR members, who will provide for guidance and support throughout.
-Each group project will then be presented to the whole group of participants to encourage feedback and mutual learning.
-Finally, participants will be expected to participate in a collective evaluation of the BRIDGES Summer School, in order to provide feedback that can be incorporated into future versions of the course.
+Participants will be asked to critically and actively engage with the content previously produced by the BRIDGES team, and to develop a group project which further develops some aspects of the curriculum.
+Each group is accompanied by a facilitator, who provides for guidance and support throughout.
+These collective projects will then be presented to the whole group of participants to encourage feedback and mutual learning.

-This block offers an intersectional diagnosis of structural racism in HEI with a particular focus on struggles that aim to decolonise education and a critique to eurocentrism.
-The discussions will also be organised through a roundtable with representatives from BRIDGES Participatory Action Research groups and activists/representatives from civil society organizations.
+This block offers an intersectional diagnosis of structural racism in HEI with a particular focus on struggles that aim to decolonise education and a critique of eurocentrism.
+This Block includes:

 Crisis as Appearance